Clematis 'Sweet Summer Love' Description

-Clematis are a low maintenance Flowering Vine.
-They do not require any complex pruning only to prune back in spring to about 6-10" above the ground.
+Clematis are a low maintenance flowering vine.
+No complex pruning required - just cut back in spring to about 12-18" above the ground.

 Clematis add vertical interest to fences, trellises, mailboxes and more.
 You can even use them as a large scale groundcover weaving through flowering shrubs, KnockOut Roses, or Butterfly Bush.

-Special Features: Blooms First Year, Cold Hardy, Color Change, Cut Flower, Deer Resistant, Easy Care, Fast Growing, Fragrance, Hummingbird Lovers, Long Blooming, Rabbit Resistant, Season Extender
+Special Features: Cold Hardy, Color Change, Cut Flower, Deer Resistant, Easy Care, Fast Growing, Fragrance, Long Blooming, Season Extender, Award Winner

 Recommended For You:

 - Common Name:

 - Soil Moisture:

 - Foliage Color:

 Container Gardening, Cottage Gardening, Ground Cover, Slopes, Under planting Vines and Climbers